Joe Hendry: WWE (2024–present)

+TNA crossover (2024–2025)

 On 18 June 2024, Hendry made his WWE in-ring debut on NXT as one of TNA's representatives in a 25-man battle royal to determine the number one contender for the NXT Championship, where he was immediately eliminated by Frankie Kazarian.
 On the 9 July episode of NXT, Hendry appeared as Trick Williams' tag team partner after Williams' original tag team partner Je'Von Evans was taken out earlier that night to defeat NXT Champion Ethan Page and Shawn Spears.
 At Week 1 of The Great American Bash on 30 July, Hendry held his first live concert in WWE.
 Gallus (Joe Coffey, Mark Coffey and Wolfgang), who had taken issue with Hendry's NXT appearances, attacked Hendry halfway through his concert and a match between Hendry and Joe Coffey was made official for the following week where Hendry emerged victorious.
 On the 20 August episode of NXT, Hendry defeated Pete Dunne and Wes Lee in a triple threat match for an NXT Championship match against Page at NXT No Mercy.
 At the event on 1 September, Hendry failed to win the title from Page.